dvdhartsman/dvdhartsman/README.md

 ##### David Hartsman
 - 😄 Pronouns: He/Him

-**Data Scientist|Analyst**
+**Data Scientist|Engineer|Analyst**

-*Graduate of the Flatiron School Data Science program with professional experience as a performing musician, educator, and professional poker player.*
+*Graduate of the Flatiron School Data Science program, Data Scientist @ Omdena, professional experience as a performing musician, educator, and professional poker player.*

-I have a passion for extracting meaningful insights from data.
-I enjoy taking those insights and developing actionable items to help improve organizational outcomes.
-I am actively learning new skills, working on projects large and small, studying online with DataCamp and other resources, and expanding my toolkit.
+My unique background in music, education, and professional poker has shaped my ability to approach data problems creatively and strategically.
+I excel at leveraging data to drive positive business outcomes, bolstered by my strong communication skills and ability to work effectively with diverse teams.
+I am excited to use my unique skill set to tackle complex data challenges and contribute to impactful projects.

 <hr style="border: 4px solid blue">